cobusbernard/cobusbernard.github.io/content/posts/2024-05-28/migrating-jekyll-to-hugo/index.md

 Prompt:
 =======

-Given 2 environment variables AWS_BRANCH and AWS_APP_ID, can you please provide me with a bash script that will generate a string in the form "-b https://AWS_BRANCH.AWS_APP_ID.amplifyapp.com" when the AWS_BRANCH is not set to "main" or "master"?
+Given 2 environment variables AWS_BRANCH and AWS_APP_ID, can you please provide me with a bash script that will generate a string in the form "https://AWS_BRANCH.AWS_APP_ID.amplifyapp.com" when the AWS_BRANCH is not set to "main" or "master"?
 Please store this string in an environment variable called APP_DEPLOY_DOMAIN.

 Response:
 =========